hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/11-web-development/index.md

         - to give a value to a variable
     - literals
         - fixed values (/numbers/strings) assigned to a variable
+    - string
+        - text/characters within double/single quotes
+    - global
+        - variable declared outside function
+        - used throughout script
+        - value assigned to an undeclared variable
+    - regular expression
+        - sequence of characters to search from
+        - character patterns used with functions to search strings
+        - a description of whats being searched for
+    - operator
+        - arithmatic operators
+            - to perform (arithmatic) calculations
+        - or logical operators
+            - to compare values
+    - statement
+        - instructions to be executed by interpreter

 - terms (javascript)
     - how object given a new property